June 5, 2019

 Do you want to be a technical writer?
 We've put this guide together to clarify what a technical writer is.
 You'll find out what they do, how they do it and learn where you can find technical writing job opportunities today.

 A technical writer is a professional writer that communications complex information.
-They create technical documentation that includes things like instruction manuals, user manuals, quick reference guides, and white papers.
+So what exactly does a technical writer do?
+They create technical documentation that includes things like instruction manuals, user manuals, journal articles, quick reference guides, and white papers.
 They may also create more common types of content including social media posts, press releases, and web pages.

 Over the years, technical writing has experienced a dramatic shift.
 Today, technical writing involves producing technical information as part of a larger content management plan.
 Technical writers work closely with team members including graphic designers, content writers, document specialists, and industry experts to create technical documents.
 They may also work with fellow writers to develop their business writing skills depending on the project and document type.